Central Visayas, Philippines: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Ensure that you choose the right kind.
-A lot of adapters on sale are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types A, B and C. Check that you find the correct type.
+Many adapters for sale now are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 What to wear/what to pack: